The Georgia Promise Scholarship Program was created through Senate Bill 233 and signed into law in 2024.

 - Students must reside in the attendance zone of a low-performing public school, as designated by the state.

-- Students must have attended a Georgia public school for the full 2024–2025 school year.
+- Students must have attended a Georgia public school for the full school year prior to application.

-- Kindergarten students are eligible regardless of the type of program attended in 2024–2025.
+- Kindergarten students are eligible regardless of the type of program attended in prior years.

 - Priority is given to families earning under 400% of the federal poverty level based on household size.